ludmilamansilla/ludmilamansilla/README.md

 I am a developer working at the intersection of **technology and business processes**.

-My experience comes from building and maintaining ERP systems, where I not only develop features but also **understand how companies operate internally** and translate that into scalable solutions.
+My experience comes from building and maintaining ERP systems, where I not only develop features but also **understand how companies operate internally** and translate that into scalable solutions

 I enjoy working on: